 Should my two-year-old be in a toddler bed?

-There’s no exact age, but research shows that most children transition between the ages of 18 months and 3.5 years old.
-Instead of their ages, monitor how your kids behave.
+There’s no exact age, but research shows that most children transition between the ages of 18 months and 3.5 years.
+Instead of focusing on age, monitor how your kids behave.
 If they frequently climb out of the crib or are growing too big for their current space, a new bed is worth considering.
-But if your two-year-old is sleeping normally, you can wait a bit more.
+If your two-year-old is sleeping normally, you can wait a bit more.

 How much does a toddler bed cost?

 The price of a new toddler bed ranges anywhere from $100 to $900, depending on size, materials, and features.
 You can purchase a basic twin metal platform bed for around $100 on sale.
-However, if you’re looking for more premium brands, complete with built-in guardrails and themed designs, expect to pay more.
+For more premium brands with built-in guardrails and themed designs, expect to pay more.

 What should I do if my child keeps getting out of bed?